 In addition, Volatile Organic Compounds (VOC) are emitted by paints, lacquers, and cleaning solutions as gases that cause eye, nose, and throat irritation.
-VOCs can also cause loss of coordination and nausea if exposed to higher doses and worse – can lead to liver and kidney damage as well as the central nervous system.
-Finally, the sharp pieces of broken furniture can cause mild to severe wounds and tetanus.
+VOCs can also cause loss of coordination and nausea if exposed to higher doses and, worse – can lead to liver and kidney damage and the central nervous system.
+Finally, sharp pieces of broken furniture can cause mild to severe wounds and tetanus.

 Overflowing Rubbish Contaminates Water Supplies

-Furthermore, water pollution caused by household rubbish also contributes to marine life contamination.
-Used batteries, paints, and other hazardous household rubbish can be particularly harmful to surface waters, but all of these health risks and environmental hazards posed by household and commercial rubbish can be minimised.
+Furthermore, water pollution caused by household rubbish also contaminates marine life.
+Used batteries, paints, and other hazardous household rubbish can be particularly harmful to surface waters.
+However, all of these health risks and environmental hazards posed by household and commercial rubbish can be minimised.

 There are many smart waste management techniques that you can apply to your homes to eliminate rubbish-related health hazards.
-After all, it’s the little things that count – and it starts when we make the choice to minimise our waste and walk the talk.
+After all, it’s the little things that count – and it starts when we choose to minimise our waste and walk the talk.

 Paul’s is also committed to sharing our knowledge of efficient waste management and effective recycling techniques so you get value for your worth.
-We value your health as much as you do and we are willing to talk with you about it.
+We value your health as much as you do and are willing to discuss it with you.